18 U.S.C. §656

 Theft, Embezzlement or Misapplication of Funds

-This charge is essentially an extension of FIRREA and the 1990 Crime Control Act.
+This crime charge Theft Embezzlement or Misapplication of Funds is essentially an extension of FIRREA and the 1990 Crime Control Act.
 It established increased penalties, from the originally-imposed $5,000 fine and 5 years imprisonment term to a $1,000,000 fine and a potential 30 year prison sentence under the Crime Control Act.

 - What is the difference between “misapplication” and “embezzlement”?